nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a patient: `edit`

-Edits the information of a patient with the specified IC number
+Edits the information of a patient with the specified IC number.

 **Format:** `edit i/IC_NUMBER [n/NAME] [g/GENDER] [b/BIRTHDAY] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [pr/PRIORITY] [t/TAG]...`
 + At least one of the optional fields indicated within square brackets must be provided.